 It is an entry-level sports bike and may not have everything a professional would like, but it puts care into making sure that all of its features are top notch.

 A bike which does justice to its name, the Ducati Monster 696 is a bike suited to a variety of terrains.
-It shows off the next generation of naked bikes, maintaining the traditional style with fans counting in millions.
+Not only it shows off the next generation of naked bikes, but also maintains the traditional style with fans counting in millions.

 It offers superior engine performance and versatility with lightweight and smooth riding experience.
 The quality of the bike is outstanding, and you are sure to be impressed by its horsepower, torque and the ease of breaking.
 Its saddle is at the height of 30.3 inches, which is bound to make every short rider happy.
 The suspension is high quality and offers a stable and firm ride.
 It is not a surprise the Monster 696 is very popular among riders looking for motorcycles for short riders.